laurilehmijoki/s3_website/README.md

 * Help you use AWS Cloudfront to distribute your Jekyll blog
 * Create an S3 website for you
 * Improve page speed with HTTP cache control and gzipping
+* Set HTTP redirects for your website
+* (for other features, see the documentation below)

 ## Install